Skip to content

 Expatrio Value Package

 Simplify your move to Germany with Expatrio's Value Package!
-Get your mandatory health insurance and Blocked Account, plus other perks!
+Get your mandatory Health Insurance + Blocked Account + free German Bank Account, and other free benefits!

 Get Value Package